AR banner

 22 year old Plt Off.
 George Albert Grand 402948 RAAF from Casino, New South Wales, Australia - Believed to have lost his life on Wellington Z1422 UV:W on a gardening operation when the aircraft lost in the sea near Quiberon, France on the 4th August 1942 - all 4 other RAAF crew also lost.

-(1) Statement made by the pilot Fg Off.
-Allan Holland and sent via the Australian Red Cross on the 11th December 1942:
+Flt Lt.
+Allan Holland and sent the following message via the Australian Red Cross on the 11th December 1942 whilst he was at Stalag Luft 3:

 “On the night of the 1st June at about sea level, my aircraft was hit by enemy action and badly damaged and put on fire.
 Five or six seconds afterwards we hit the sea.
 The aircraft must have broken up on hitting the water and part of it sank immediately, while other parts remained out of the water.